HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 - Add a `from=""` around it
 - So, it looks like this, now: `from="93.199.0.0/16"`
 - Add a second magic number, with a comma: `,10.0.0.0/8` 🧙‍♀️
-- I promise, the magic is worth it 🧝‍♂️
+- I promise, the magic is worth it 🧝‍♂️ (If time allows)
 - In the end it looks like this: `from="93.199.0.0/16,10.0.0.0/8"` 🎬
 - Keep it open, we will use it later